NxPKG/khulnasoft-docs/content/fundamentals/basic-tasks/minimize-downtime.md

 # Minimize downtime

-When you [add your domain](/fundamentals/setup/account-setup/add-site/) to Cloudflare, it may experience a brief period of downtime due to certificate issuance, misconfigured Cloudflare settings, or limitations at your origin server.
+When you [add your domain](/fundamentals/setup/account-setup/add-site/) to Khulnasoft, it may experience a brief period of downtime due to certificate issuance, misconfigured Khulnasoft settings, or limitations at your origin server.

 {{<tutorial>}}
 {{<tutorial-step title="Update and review DNS records">}}

-Before activating your domain on Cloudflare (exact steps depend on your [DNS setup](/dns/zone-setups/)), review the DNS records in your Cloudflare account.
+Before activating your domain on Khulnasoft (exact steps depend on your [DNS setup](/dns/zone-setups/)), review the DNS records in your Khulnasoft account.

 ### Start with unproxied records

 With a new domain, make sure all your DNS records have a [proxy status](/dns/manage-dns-records/reference/proxied-dns-records/) of **DNS-only**.

-This setting prevents Cloudflare from proxying your traffic before you have an active edge certificate or before you have allowed Cloudflare IP addresses.
+This setting prevents Khulnasoft from proxying your traffic before you have an active edge certificate or before you have allowed Khulnasoft IP addresses.

 ### Confirm record accuracy